Year: Heliacal year

 A heliacal year is the interval between the heliacal risings of a star.
 It differs from the sidereal year for stars away from the ecliptic due mainly to the precession of the equinoxes.

 Sothic year

-The Sothic year is the interval between heliacal risings of the star Sirius.
+The Sothic year is the heliacal year, the interval between heliacal risings, of the star Sirius.
 It is currently less than the sidereal year and its duration is very close to the Julian year of 365.25 days.

 Gaussian year

 The Gaussian year is the sidereal year for a planet of negligible mass (relative to the Sun) and unperturbed by other planets that is governed by the Gaussian gravitational constant.
 Such a planet would be slightly closer to the Sun than Earth's mean distance.
 Its length is: